 From a top-up on existing home loan to a fresh home improvement loan, you have a few choices

-If you are thinking of adding a new floor or room to your house or improve upon the existing structure, loans from banks or NBFCs that specialise in home financing are an option you could consider.
+If you are thinking of adding a new floor or room to your house or improve upon the existing structure, loans from banks or startups or NBFCs that specialise in home financing are an option you could consider.
 They offer rates that compare favourablywith home loans.

 If you have an existing home loan, an easy and quick option is doing a top-up on the existing loan.
 The loan can cover any personal consumption purposes, provided you are within the loan-to-value limits for the property.
 However, if you are borrowing over 25 per cent of your existing home loan amount, the balance is classified as loan against property and this may be charged a higher rate of interest, says Anshuman Mishra, Founder and CEO of LoanAdda, an online loan portal.